 What is the Road User Fee Task Force?

-The Oregon Legislature created the Road User Fee Task Force in 2001 when members recognized that hybrid and electric vehicles were becoming widespread.
-Since these vehicles consume little or no fuel, their owners pay little to no fuels tax for their use of the road.
+The Oregon Legislature created the Road User Fee Task Force in 2001 when members recognized that increasingly efficient vehicles were becoming widespread.
+With hybrid and electric vehicles consuming little or no fuel, their owners pay little to no fuels tax for their use of the road.
 The task force was charged with finding a viable alternative to the state gas tax that could generate sustainable funding for Oregon's transportation system.

-The task force is now focused on developing OReGO, the first fully-operational, revenue-generating, per-mile charging system in the U.S., launched July 1, 2015.
+The task force has focused in recent years on developing OReGO, the first fully-operational, revenue-generating, per-mile charging system in the U.S., which launched July 1, 2015.

 Find task force meeting materials and information here.